ModUDuke/courses-conclusion-and-review/chapter3.md

 ---

-## Ways to Deal with Noncompliance
+## Ways to Deal with Noncompliance.

 ```yaml
 type: PureMultipleChoiceExercise